 These rules evolved from previous versions of the RoboCup Humanoid League rules.
+We would like to thank Henry Yen for the conversion of the rules into a basic LaTeX version in 2010.
 The 2008 version of the rules was compiled by Pasan Kulvanit and Oskar von Stryk, the 2007 version of the rules by Emanuele Menegatti and the 2006 version by Sven Behnke, who did a remarkable job improving the rule document and gearing it towards the FIFA Laws of the Game.
 The improvements of the 2005 version were compiled by Norbert Michael Mayer.
 Other input came earlier from the rules of the RoboCup MiddleSize and Four-Legged Leagues.

-The rules were continuously discussed within the technical and organizing committees of the league and also on the humanoid league mailing list.
-Especially the following members of the technical committee for 2009 contributed to the rule evolution: Jacky Baltes, Pasan Kulvanit, Norbert Michael Mayer, Chee Meng Chew, Hideaki Minakata, Oskar von Stryk, Changjiu Zhou.
+The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league mailing list.
+The following members of the technical committee for 2011 were responsible for the rule evolution: Carlos Acosta, Jacky Baltes, Sven Behnke, Pasan Kulvanit, Luis F. Lupian, Tang Qing, Oskar von Stryk.
 Special thanks go to Martin Friedmann for the contribution of several figures.